 Onboard F/B Prevelis

 F/B Prevelis is an old ferry.
 Even though, Anek Lines calls it as a super-modern ship, it is quite outdated.
 Some of the inside premises have been renovated well but you can still feel being in an old ferry.
 Especially, our cabin was simple and not so comfortable.
-For instance, you can easily hear noise from the corridors and the door of the cabin itself was noisy caused by vibrations of its metal parts.
-The ship had a paid WiFi.
-Cafes and restaurants were really nice.
+For example, you can easily hear noise from the corridors and the door of the cabin was noisy caused by vibrations of its metal parts.
+The ship had a paid for WiFi.
+The cafes and restaurants were nice.
 Enjoying the sun on the outer deck felt also good.

-The ferry had a self-service restaurant which served inexpensive food.
+The ferry had a self-service restaurant that served inexpensive food.
 There was also an a la carte restaurant.
-Drinking was possible on the ferry's cafe and bar.
+Drinking was possible in the ferry's cafe and bar.

 The ferry had a small gift shop.

 F/B Prevelis was comfortable enough and it had enough services to spend one full day.
 For longer routes, this ferry could become a little boring.
 On the other hand, it was a nice surprise to notice that the price level on the ferry was low.